 Right after the national remembrance of the death of the Second World War on the 4th of May, theatres open their doors for audience to broaden and deepen the commemoration via simultaneously presented theatre-performances of all sorts.

-Theater Na de Dam started with 7 performances in 2010 in Amsterdam and last year on the 4th of May in 2018 over 100 performances took place all over the Netherlands.
+Theater Na de Dam started with seven performances in 2010 in Amsterdam and last year on the 4th of May, over 125 performances took place all over the Netherlands.
 All the established theatre companies and artist participate, but also the more fringe theatre groups and locations.
 The public television company broadcasts one part of our program live, all newspapers write about it and even those who are not connected with this specific history – for example immigrants and their children – now have a way to connect to this so important history.

-Because these project have such a great impact and are so important, Theater Na de Dam has the modest ambition to start these projects in European capitals and called it Theatre of Remembrance.
+Because these projects with youngsters have such a great impact and are so important, Theater Na de Dam started these projects in European capitals and called it Theatre of Remembrance.
 To do so, we chose the 27th of January, International Holocaust Remembrance Day, as a context, rather than the 4th of May which is only a Dutch remembrance day.

-In 2017 there was a project in Berlin in cooperation with ACADEMY.
-In 2018 projects took place in Berlin and Carrara (Italy).
-In 2020 we have the modest ambition to have around 6 projects throughout Europe.
+In 2019 projects took place in Berlin, Carrara, Copenhagen, Budapest, Prague, Brussels and Amsterdam.
 The projects are monitored by Jaïr Stranders, artistic director and Hanna Timmers – artistic and productional leader of the youth program of Theater Na de Dam.
 Click here for the photo gallery of 2019.

 Contact: Hanna Timmers / email@example.com / +31 – 6 11182 575